Volume of Hypercubes Clipped by Hyperplanes and Combinatorial Identities: Combinatorial identities from clipping hypercubes

-Essentially, whenever we take a polytope, we can find a corresponding combinatorial identity using an exact volume formula.
-So we can expect this kind of correspondence has a structural property.
+Essentially, whenever we take a polytope, we can find a corresponding combinatorial identity if we have a concrete volume formula.
+Hence we can expect this kind of correspondence has a structural property.
 At this stage, it seems to be somewhat vague to investigate the resulting identities from general convex polytopes.
-Nevertheless we can figure out several cases.
-We give the case of a clipped hypercube by a symmetric hyperplane with full generality in the next section, which produces the very interesting identity in Theorem \ref{thm:finalcom}.
-Moreover, we treat several examples of resulting identities in the \ref{sec:appendix}.
+Here, we present a few cases.
+We give the case of a clipped hypercube by a symmetric hyperplane with full generality in the next section, which produces the interesting identity in Theorem \ref{thm:finalcom}.
+We treat several more examples of resulting identities in the Appendix.